Eye Drops & Medications: Shake all medicated drops before using.

 This is a delayed gratification During the first few weeks patients report that while they can see for daily tasks it is not sharp and clear.
 Your vision will fluctuate and can be blurry during this time period.
 At your postop day 4 visit, our clinical team will remove the bandage contact lens placed during your procedure, at which point most (but not all) patients can drive, use a computer, and perform everyday tasks.
 Vision continues to improve as the eye heals over the next 3-6 months.

-If your contact falls out, do not replace Keep your eyes closed and use preservative-free artificial tears for comfort.
+If your bandage contact lens falls out, do not replace it.
+Keep your eyes closed and use preservative-free artificial tears for comfort.
 Call the office and we can discuss whether to replace the contact lens.